varuntej07/Wellness-Tracker/README.md

 For help getting started with Flutter development, view the [online documentation](https://docs.flutter.dev/), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+add 'flutter gen-l10n' for localizations should run this for cloud access => 'flutterfire configure --project=my-wellness-tracker-349db'